EdwardDrapkin/ReliqueryTS/README.md

 ```

 `@AutoConstructed` registers a class to be automatically constructed by the container.
 It will get added to the container resolutions (e.g. `@AutoConstructed class Foo {}` will be available as `getFoo()`) as a no-arg factory function.
 Constructor arguments are automatically resolved (*without decorators*) and filled in by the container.

+Relics have their constructors managed the same way that AutoConstructed members do, however they're visible to other relics in the reliquery.

+`@AutoCurried` creates a copy of the tagged function with the prefix `curried` on the container (e.g. `fooBar()` becomes `curriedFooBar()` as a view of the function with all arguments provided by the container.

 ### CLI